 Additional essential oils can help stimulate brain activity.
 However, keep in mind that the aromatherapy benefits are mostly coming from the essential oils (like lavender, ylang ylang, etc.) and not the coconut fragrance itself.

-This plant medicine website sells organic essential coconut oil made from the CO2 extraction process.
+This botanical website sells organic essential coconut oil made from the CO2 extraction process.
 The website also lists a few recipes.
 You can select one of them depending upon which of the following three outcomes you want to achieve: anti-aging, energizing, and improving gut health.

 The anti-aging recipe calls for